Exploring Health Careers

 - Consider school choices

-- Obtain an official transcript after grades have posted for Spring.
+- Obtain an official transcript after grades have been posted for Spring.

 - Send thank you letters to those who wrote letters of evaluation for you